onepwnman/onepwnman.github.io/_posts/2023-09-03-SOMEIP-Fuzzing.md

   - It usually has a fixed value.

 - Message Type
+The Message Type field is different depending on the four messaging types mentioned above.
+For example, in the case of event messages, the message type is 0x2 `notification`, and the sender does not expect a response.

 <p align="center">
   <img alt="Diagnostic Cable for Tesla ToolBox" src="/assets/images/someip-fuzzing/message-type.png" style="padding: 0;margin:0;">
 </p>

 - Return Code
+A normal message generally has a return code of 0x00 (E_OK).
 <p align="center">
   <img alt="Diagnostic Cable for Tesla ToolBox" src="/assets/images/someip-fuzzing/return-codes1.png" style="padding: 0;margin:0;">
 </p>